strands-project/v4r/README.md

 Normal users of this repository just run `git pull`.
 Normal uses should never need to push to this repository.

+---

-This repository has been set up following the instructions at http://git-scm.com/book/en/Git-and-Other-Systems-Git-and-Subversion
+This repository has been set up following (some of) the instructions at [http://git-scm.com/book/en/Git-and-Other-Systems-Git-and-Subversion]